psytrx/engkiosk-webpage-tailwindcss-v4/src/content/meetup/2401-florianmatthias.md

     Avalanche Detection in Videos by David Peer

-    Playwright in Action by Jacob Rief, Devdocs by Simon Legner"
+    Playwright in Action by Jacob Rief

+    devdocs.io by Simon Legner"
 eventId: '77tocfleahk4hcuepk7sqca5rm'
 ---